 Visible Proof The KnowBe4 System Works

-After a year of helping our customers train their employees against social engineering, we decided to go back, look at the actual numbers over those 12 months, aggregate the numbers and then and show you a few case studies.
+After a year of helping our customers train their employees to better manage the urgent IT security problems of social engineering, spear phishing and ransomware attacks, we decided to go back, look at the actual numbers over those 12 months, aggregate the numbers and then and show you a few case studies.
 First, the full 2013 results:

 These results clearly show the sequence of: